alphagov/rp-onboarding-tech-docs/source/pages/ms/ms.rst

 You can also refer to the `example local matching service built by the Verify team <https://github.com/alphagov/verify-local-matching-service-example>`_ and use the `local matching service test tool <https://github.com/alphagov/verify-matching-service-adapter/tree/master/verify-matching-service-test-tool>`_ to check your local matching service can handle matching effectively.

 The Verify team can help you build and configure your local matching service.
-Contact idasupport+onboarding@digital.cabinet-office.gov.uk for help.
+Contact idasupport@digital.cabinet-office.gov.uk for help.